mikelorant/committed/README.md

 ### Commit

-Accepting the commit shows the output that will closely match the the `git log` command.
+Accepting the commit shows the output that will closely match the `git log` command.

 ```